ULL-ESIT-PL/babel-learning/doc/parser/debugging.md

 ### Grammars Supported by Babel

-The folder `src/plugins` in the Babel repository contains the plugins that implement the grammars supported by Babel.
+The folder `src/plugins` in the Babel repository contains the plugins that implement  extensions/variants supported by Babel.

 ```
 ➜  babel-parser git:(learning) ✗ tree  src/plugins